Dual Diagnosis Treatment Geneva, IL

 Family Counseling Service Of Aurora - 9.0 miles from Geneva, IL

-Family Counseling Service Of Aurora is a dual-diagnosis treatment center in Aurora, IL that offers treatment for substance use and mental health disorders that include dependent personality disorder as well as antisocial personality disorder.
+Family Counseling Service Of Aurora is a dual diagnosis treatment center in Aurora, Illinois that provides treatment for drug or alcohol use and mental health disorders that include panic disorder as well as bulimia.

 Address: 70 South River Street, Aurora, IL 60506 in Kane County